 Regardless of the timing decision for funding the trust, it is important to do whatever you can to makes sure there will be adequate money in the trust to provide for your child’s security.
+There are two steps:

-- assess what steps you can realistically take to provide what is necessary in light of your other financial requirements and goals.
+- Assess what steps you can realistically take to provide what is necessary in light of your other financial requirements and goals.

 This information is not intended to be a substitute for specific individualized tax or legal advice.
 We suggest that you discuss your specific situation with a qualified tax or legal advisor.

 Financial planning and investment advice offered through Affinia Financial Group, LLC, a registered investment advisor.
 Securities offered through LPL Financial, Member FINRA/SIPC.
 Affinia Financial Group and LPL Financial are separate entities.